 History of the Independent Citizens’ Bond Oversight Committee

 The role of ICBOC members is not to rubber-stamp, endorse or be a cheerleader for the decisions of GHD, its board, the hospital or Sharp HealthCare, which manages the hospital operations.
 Nor is their job to micromanage and dictate construction direction.
-Rather, the committee’s function is to understand the processes and structure that will be used during ongoing construction and provide conscientious and diligent oversight to the benefit of taxpayers.
-The committee is not involved in project management, only the oversight.
-The ICBOC’s promise to all East County residents is to operate in an open and transparent manner so that all District taxpayers can be fully informed with detailed accounting and monitoring of the Proposition G activities.
+Rather, the committee’s function is to understand the processes and structure that will be used during construction and provide conscientious and diligent oversight to the benefit of taxpayers.
+The committee is not involved in project management, only oversight.
+The ICBOC’s promise to all East County residents is to operate in an open and transparent manner so that all District taxpayers can be fully informed with detailed accounting and monitoring of the Prop.
+G activities.